 Data was also gathered from the logbooks of PSWs and participants, and the semi structured telephone interviews with participants in both the control and intervention group.
 A thematic analysing of data was utilised to attempt to identify common themes within both the logbook recordings and the data from the telephone interviews.
 The information was read and re-read and recurring comments were highlighted.
 This enabled the research team to explore and provide clarification of the themes that emerged.

 For ease of reporting, these themes are divided into sections related to which group the participant belonged to.
 Participants were all give a pseudonym.

-1. 20 women were recruited via midwives

-2. All 10 women completed three or more peer support sessions

-3. All 10 women report n the peer support group reported it to be acceptable to them during the in-depth interviews

-4. Four PSWs reported providing per support as being acceptable, one PSW did not provide any peer support

-5. Although women in the control group were ‘disappointed’, the RCT design was deemed acceptable and there were no withdrawals from the study in either group.

-The
+Intervention Group

-six themes that arose from the intervention group participants were as follows,
+Six themes that arose from the intervention group participants were as follows,

 ‘Time to spend’

-As demonstrated in an earlier study (Cust 2016a,b), several the participants within the intervention group reported that they really appreciated having time to spend with their peer support worker.
+As demonstrated in an earlier study (Cust 2016a,b), several participants within the intervention group reported that they really appreciated having time to spend with their peer support worker.
 They felt that time was being provided to focus on this aspect of their health, concentrating on issues concerning their mental health.
 This was in comparison to their previous contact with health professionals, in particular midwives, where there was a lot of time spent 'form filling and providing information about themselves', within a relatively short appointment time.

 ‘It was nice to be able to talk to the PSW without feeling that they were in a rush or that they had a checklist they had to get through.’
 (Millie)

-‘Empathy’ ‘lived experience of PSWs’,
+‘Empathy’ ‘lived experience of the PSWs’,

-The themes of empathy and lived experience came across strongly in the data collected.
-Participants spoke about this in a very positive way in terms of enabling them to open completely and connect with the PSW.
+The themes of PSWs providing empathy and sharing lived experience came across strongly in the data collected.
+Participants spoke about this in a very positive way in terms of enabling them to ‘open completely and connect with the PSW’.
 This was, again, similar to the findings of other studies (Cust 2016a,b and McLeish and Redshaw 2017).

 ‘I felt that the PSW had been exactly where I am now.
 She understood me and I felt that she could genuinely feel what I was going through.’
 (Claire)